cheeweisoh/portfolio/hdb_resale_prices/README.md

 The completed API is available for use on Heroku [ here ](https://hdb-resale-prices.herokuapp.com/).

 ## Change Log
+\[16/05/2022]
-* \[16/05/2022] <br> Changed methodology for primary school score calculation, to take into account ranking of primary schools and balloting priority system based on distance of house from school.
+* Changed methodology for primary school score calculation, to take into account ranking of primary schools and balloting priority system based on distance of house from school.
+* Updated list of shopping centres and primary schools (removed Juying Primary School due to merger)

 ## Table of Contents